meta-toolkit/meta-toolkit.org/setup-guide.md

     Copyright (C) 2013 Free Software Foundation, Inc.
     This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-and

-{% highlight bash %}
-cmake --version
-{% endhighlight %}

-should output

-    cmake version 3.4.0

-    CMake suite maintained and supported by Kitware (kitware.com/cmake).

 If your versions are correct, you should be ready to build.
 To get started, run the following commands: